 No, not one of my dogs, a beautiful red girl who managed to confound her current foster home and a vet with 30 years of experience and give birth to six puppies.
-If you know of a rescue that has a place for them, please head right on over there and get in touch.
+If you know of a rescue that has a place for them, please head right on over there and get in touch with animal hospital fallston md to get them medical attention.

 Then, while I was on the phone with my Mom and outside with the dogs trying to groom them with the best dog dematting tool, Zille started sniffing something.
 And then she started rolling in it.
 I should really have known better than to get down and look to see what was causing her to roll in that way dogs have that involves trying to get every inch of their body into whatever it is, starting with the nose and working back.
 It turned out to be a dead frog.
 Normally, Ms. Zillekins is a very sensitive dog who will wilt at just a disappointed word from me, but apparently dead frogs also make dogs deaf, because she was totally oblivious to my noises of disgust and horror until I stood over her frog and refused to let her to continue to use it as a coat conditioner.
 I’m probably lucky she didn’t try to eat it.